Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 -   Start with team brainstorming of initial concept.
 -   Conduct basic user and market research, develop personas and user flows in collaboration with Job-Chat team.
 -   Start ideation phase.
-Present and defend design decisions to the team.
-Iterate design with team feedback.
+Present design decisions to the team and defend them.
+Iterate design with team's feedback.
 Work on developing style guide.
 -   Work on implementing Material Design System for UI in collaboration with software engineers.

 **Business Owner | Art Educator | Graphic Designer** MN Art & Design Studio LLC, Greater Seattle Area | 05/2012 - 06/2017

 -  Founded [Art&Fly Studio ](http://artandfly.com/)  with a vision to help an average person manifest creative potential.
 Developed 4 levels of silk painting workshops that guided in finding an artist within a person with no artistic training.
-During three years it brought in over 600 students.
+Served over 600 students in 3 years.
--  Designed brand assets and marketing materials for clients and own business.
+-  Designed brand assets and marketing materials.

 **Graphic Designer**
 [IBA Group](http://ibagroupit.com/), Minsk Belarus  | 05/1999 - 08/2007